Key Takeaways

 - Cost optimization: ~$0 incremental vs $675/month for Pinecone (10M vectors) [3]

 Why this architecture?
 PostgreSQL + pgvector eliminates a separate vector DB, reduces infrastructure complexity, and costs $0 incremental (already paying for PostgreSQL).
 Hybrid search catches both semantic similarity ("urgent payment" = "expedited invoice") and exact matches (PO-68755).
+This matters because automated AP departments maintain exception rates below 5% vs. 20%+ for manual processes [Industry Research 2024].

 Deep Dive: Document Chunking Strategy